vvasiloud/vvasiloud.github.io/content/blog/portfolio/anna-kristina/index.md

 thumbnail: ./annakristina-desktop.png
 mobileThumbnail: ./annakristina-mobile.png
 websiteUrl: https://www.annakristina.net/
-description: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+description: Website of the award-winning Lithuanian pianist Kristina Annamukhamedova
 ---

-### Usecase
+### About Kristina

-Website redesign
+Kristina Annamukhamedova is an award-winning Lithuanian pianist performing as a solo and chamber musician across Europe and the United States.

+#### The usecase

+A complete website redesign of the existing website, providing dynamic content, concert/event calendar, audio player and personalized questionnaire on contact forms for piano lesson requests.

 #### What was done
-* Customized design
+* Custom web design
-* CMS integration / admin panel
+* Mobile-friendly layout
+* Integration with content management system (CMS) with administration panel
-* SEO Optimisation
+* Search Engine Optimisation (SEO)

 #### Technologies used
 <div class="col-xs-12">